dwray/ConnectedCar/car-controller-app/README.md

 Once the controller app and the sensor app are connected, you can control the sensor by selecting the appropriate buttons and track it using the tracker map.

+You can also view the car's location on an online version of the tracker, which receives the same  data using our JavaScript API, here: http://london.solace.com/connected-car/vin-track/
 ### 2. Download a free Community Edition VMR and connect to that
 Download a Community Edition VMR from http://dev.solace.com/downloads/ ...other stuff?